alestiago/drift/docs/docs/dart_api/tables.md

 They encapsulate a specific entry or concept, defining the structure of your stored data.

-The Basics:
+## Defining tables

+All tables defined with Drift share a common structure to define columns:

 - Each table is defined as a Dart class that extends `Table`.
-- In table classes, columns are defined as `late final` fields with one of the built-in [column types](#column-types).
+- In table classes, columns are defined as `late final` fields.
-- Tables are included in the database by adding them to the `tables` list in the `@DriftDatabase` annotation.

-## Quick example
+- The start of each field (like `integer()`) determines [the type](#column-types) of the table.

 Let's take another look at the tables defined in the [getting started]('getting-started.md')
 example: